-The vision of the railway sector in Europe, as expressed in 'Rail Vision 2050' (ERRAC, 2017) is that railways will (again) become the backbone of Europe's sustainable mobility system.
-Realising that vision requires consideration of the stages between today and the future, particularly of which aspects of the vision should be delivered when, as a guide to formulating the priorities for research and innovation.
+The vision of the railway sector in Europe, as expressed in 'Rail Vision 2050' (ERRAC, 2017) is that railways will (again) become the backbone of Europe's sustainable mobility system - for both passengers and freight.
+For passengers, the objective is to offer easy, affordable and seamless access to a portfolio of sustainable door to door mobility options.
+For the freight customer, the 'vision is to transform rail freight into a high-performing, efficient and sustainable backbone transport system for a European multimodal logistics industry.
+Realising that vision requires consideration of the stages between today and the future, and particularly which aspects of the vision should be delivered when, as a guide to formulating the priorities for research and innovation.
 The first such stage, the period to 2030, was the focus of the subsequent publication 'Rail 2030 Research and Innovation Priorities' (ERRAC, 2019).

 This latter document explained that in transforming the European mobility system, the railway sector will make wider social, economic and environmental contributions by 2030.
 It will produce significant value to the wider economy thanks to a variety of innovative technical and operational solutions which will have been developed within that timeframe.
-These will contribute to the creation of new added-value, green, EU based jobs and the reduction of negative externalities such as air pollution, greenhouse gas emission and noise.
+These will contribute to the creation of new added-value, green, EU based jobs and the reduction of negative externalities such as air pollution, greenhouse gas emission and noise and vibration.
 The innovations will also accelerate the availability of new options to meet the expectations of society and legislators, in particular for a more sustainable society while maintaining and improving the competitiveness of European industry as a whole.